brackebusch/bb-exercise/README.md

 2.	`npm install`
 3.	` npm start`

 This will launch application at http://localhost:3000/ API calls are made via proxy to http://localhost:3001/.
 Testing can be run via `npm test` or `bundle exec rspec` in respective parent folders (`client` or `bb_exercise`).
-There are 42 tests right now, and I would add a few more given more time.
+There are 42 tests right now, though I would add a few more given time.

 ----
 ### Architecture